Tip Sheet #1

 Serve on ACRL Committees or Participate in ACRL Sections, Interest or Discussion Groups

 Do you want to grow and develop your leadership skills?
 Consider volunteering.
 ACRL committees, sections, interest, and discussion groups work year round virtually as well as face to face.
 Start by familiarizing yourself with the work of the unit: check the ACRL Directory of Leadership to discover the unit's statement of responsibility, read about the work of the unit as reported in C&RL News, and attend the meetings of the unit during ALA conferences.
-Submit a completed committee volunteer form (published in the October issue of C&RL News).
+Submit a completed committee volunteer form (originally published in the October issue of C&RL News).
 Communicate your interest to the ACRL Appointments Committee, to any of the ACRL officers, to the chair of an ACRL unit whose work interests you, or to the ACRL office.

 Become an ACRL Author or Blogger